-The test lead who must deal with offshore teams faces a number of additional challenges, which have their roots in the geographic, temporal, cultural, and other differences between domestic and offshore teams.
-In working with many organizations involved with offshore testing, as well as our own experiences, we’ve identified the top ten issues.
-The first five are presented in this article, and the next 5 will appear in our December issue.
+The Test Lead who must deal with offshore teams faces a number of additional challenges, which have their roots in the geographic, temporal, cultural, and other differences between domestic and offshore teams.
+In working with many organizations involved with offshore testing, as well as our own experiences, we’ve identified the top 10 issues.
+The first 5 are presented in this article, and the next 5 will appear in our December issue.

 1) Offshore work is not measurable or quantifiable, leading to lack of confidence in the offshore effort: